 Ultimately we found a place that was open and could take him that afternoon to clean him up.
 It was a lengthy appointment and I think they gave us a discount for surviving a five-story fall.
 He was pretty clean afterwards.
 We think he actually landed on the windshield of the van and smacked his face and hip as a result.
 He had no serious injuries, but would periodically limp or favour one-side for the rest of his life.

 We got a second cat to keep him company and Molly has been his sister for the past eleven years.
 Just like siblings sometimes they played well together and sometimes the attacked one another.
 Most often they tore around the house in the middle of the night.
 A few weeks ago when Merlin started exhibiting signs of illness – which we did not notice – Molly became much more affectionate around us.
 She stayed close to my feet and meowed a lot.
 I thought she wanted fresh water because it was sooo hot out.
 I thought Merlin wasn’t eating as much because of the heat.
-It was only after Laura pointed out that he seemed to be losing weight that I really looked at him and started putting together all the clues of the past few weeks.
+It was only after My partner pointed out that he seemed to be losing weight that I really looked at him and started putting together all the clues of the past few weeks.
 Last night was the kicker for me when I watched him try to get up and he looked like he was trying to stand up on ice.
 This is the cat who survived a five story fall.

-Laura was able to get him in for an emergency vet appointment today and the vet was very concerned about him and she found a mass in his stomach.
+My partner was able to get him in for an emergency vet appointment today and the vet was very concerned about him and she found a mass in his stomach.
 She listed off the tests that we could do to try to sort out what was wrong with him and offered no guarantees that we would find out what was wrong and be able to treat him.
 He was clearly starving to death along with whatever was causing him to lose his desire to eat.

 We decided that euthanasia would be the kindest choice.
 He was deteriorating so quickly.
 Laura explained to the girls what was going to happen.
 They are fine so far.
 They came and picked me up from work so that we could say good-bye.
-The girls waited in the waiting room and Laura and I said good-bye to our old friend and stayed with him while the vet gave him a sedative and then the anesthesia to stop his heart.
+The girls waited in the waiting room and my partner and I said good-bye to our old friend and stayed with him while the vet gave him a sedative and then the anesthesia to stop his heart.

 He went peacefully and I wept for our loss.